edinburghlivinglab/dds/_notes/week1-1.md

 ---

-# Small group discussion
+## Small group discussion

 <div class="notes">
 * 15 mins

 </div>

-* Each person in group gets 2 minute to introduce themselves and say why they signed up for this course.
+* Each person in each group gets 2 minute to introduce themselves and say why they signed up for this course.
-* Group feedback: get groups to share anything that came up.
+* Discussion: each group gets to share anything that came up.

 ---